Where to Eat in Kauai: Food Guide

 Wailua Shave Ice

-These frozen treats are the perfect sweet snack on a hot day.
-They have a variety of tropical, fruity, and sweet flavors to choose from.
-We truly enjoyed the Triple Coconut and the Almond Joy pictured above.
+These treats are perfect for cooling down on a hot day.
+They offer a variety of flavors and toppings.
+Our favorites, the Triple Coconut and Almond Joy, were delightful.

 Puka Dog